izikeros/blog/content/posts/notes/python_libraries_to_work_with_front_matter.md

 ### mistune

-Description: mistune is a fast and extensible Markdown parser implemented in pure Python.
+Mistune is a fast and extensible Markdown parser implemented in pure Python.
 It aims to be compatible with the Markdown specification while offering various customization options, including support for front matter parsing.

 - PyPI: [mistune](https://pypi.org/project/mistune/)
 - GitHub: [mistune on GitHub](https://github.com/lepture/mistune)